CODESIGN2/mce-quickcodes/README.md

 This is a poor-mans version of WordPress ShortCode Views for now, but the idea will be to produce a platform agnostic TinyMCE view render to make editing experience more visual; without being so opinionated as WP team have been.

 Comments, PR's, Issues welcome!

+## Warranty etc
+The author accepts no liability, and offers no warranty, or expectation of service or support for this code, any effects it may have.
+If you run it, you do so at your own risk.
+Help us to make it better by contributing by telling us of problems you have, suggestion, submitting pull requests with code changes.
+CD2 is a small business, we are not Microsoft, please bear this in mind with response times etc. Premium support and integration advice can be provided, go to [our website](https://www.codesign2.co.uk), and contact us.